-Grand Canyon from north rim
+Grand Canyon from North Rim

 An additional source of confusion is provided by the great number of desert names (i.e. Yuman Desert, Colorado Desert, etc.) that do not match any of the four major deserts listed above.
 These names usually refer to local subdivisions within one of the four major deserts.
 These "deserts" are identified and defined below.

-Other Desert Names & Subdivisions
+North American Desert Names & Subdivisions